joaks1/PyMsBayes/doc/source/tutorials/background.rst

    A cartoon showing the most general model of divergence where all three pairs of lizard populations diverge at unique times.

-We can use these data to infer the temporal distribution of the population divergences across the three lizard species.
+Next, let's jump to the ":ref:`bayesian_divergence_model_choice`" section to see how we can use the information in the sequence data to infer the temporal distribution of the population divergences across the three lizard species.

+.. _bayesian_divergence_model_choice:

 Bayesian divergence-model choice
 ================================